Picture of Kevin Mayse

 RCC Jazz Faculty

-While a student he received the downbeat magazine award for Best Extended Original Jazz Composition.
-The Hawk's Out, an album featuring his compositions and arrangements, was selected by New York's Cadence Magazine as the Outstanding Big Band Recording of the year (1998).
-A later album by the Hawk-Richard Jazz orchestra also received positive critical reviews.
-Richard's music has been performed in many venues by various ensembles, including a commission for the Dallas Wind Symphony.
-He has been a long-time member of the faculty for the Idyllwild Arts Summer Jazz Camp and is a Past-President of the California Unit of the International Association for Jazz Education.
-In the winter of 2018 he recorded over one hundred instructional videos for saxophone instruction for the Musician's Toolkit.
+Under Richard’s leadership, the RCC Jazz Ensembles have garnered extensive recognition, earning top honors at the Reno and Fullerton Jazz Festivals and multiple awards from the DownBeat Magazine Student Music Awards.
+As a graduate student at the University of Texas, he received the DownBeat award for Best Extended Original Jazz Composition.
+His album The Hawk’s Out, featuring his own compositions and arrangements, was named “Outstanding Big Band Recording of the Year” by New York’s Cadence Magazine in 1998, and a subsequent album by the Hawk-Richard Jazz Orchestra received enthusiastic critical acclaim.
+His works have been performed widely by a variety of ensembles, including a commissioned piece for the Dallas Wind Symphony.
+Richard has also been a longtime faculty member at the Idyllwild Arts Summer Jazz Camp and previously served as President of the California Unit of the International Association for Jazz Education.
+In 2018, he recorded more than one hundred instructional saxophone videos for the Musician’s Toolkit, and in 2019 he was honored as Riverside City College’s Alumnus of the Year.

 Kevin Mayse currently directs the Wind Ensemble and Symphony Orchestra, co-directs the Evening Jazz Ensemble, teaches applied trumpet and serves as Chair for the Department of Music at Riverside City College.As a performer, Mr. Mayse has toured the United States and Japan with Keith Brion and the New Sousa Band, Vince DiMartino and the New Columbia Brass Band, and the California Gold Rush Band.
 Mr. Mayse was one of the founding members of the Huis Ten Bosch brass ensemble in Nagaski, Japan.
 Locally he has performed with the Riverside Civic Light Opera, the San Bernardino Civic Light Opera, The San Gabriel Civic Light Opera, the Nelson Riddle Orchestra, Ringling Brothers, Barnum and Bailey?s Circus, the Torrance Symphony, the Rio Hondo Symphony, the Cypress Pops Orchestra and numerous groups at Disneyland.
 He co leads and plays lead trumpet for the Evening Jazz Ensemble at Riverside City College.
 He also fronts his own professional big band which has performed with jazz greats Gary Foster, Bill Reichenbach, Marvin Stamm and Bobby Shew.
 Mr. Mayse has been the conductor of the California Pops Band which recorded with Sony Records (available only in Japan), The Hawk-Richard Jazz Orchestra which recorded with Sea Breeze records and one of California?s only professional concert bands, The Inland Empire Wind Symphony.
 He conducts both the Tribute to John Philip Sousa and Tribute to King Karl King honor bands in Riverside County and is very active as a Wind Ensemble and Jazz Ensemble clinician.